open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 - [open-wc code samples](https://open-wc.org/developing/code-examples.html)
 - [IDE help](https://open-wc.org/developing/ide.html)

-To get started with your own project we recommen using the open-wc project scaffolding, it's easy to set it up using this command:
+To get started with your own project we recommend using the open-wc project scaffolding, it's easy to set it up using this command:

 ```bash
 npm init @open-wc